alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-systems of verifying and validating that but if I want to take you to take one thing away from the rest of it from today the final thing I would leave you with is this is something you can actively build it is not just a passive thing happens it does just have to be something that
+systems of verifying and validating that but if I want to take you to take one thing away from the rest of it from today

+{% slide suspicious-minds 53 %}

+the final thing I would leave you with is this

+is something you can actively build it is not just a passive thing happens it does just have to be something that